Calling All Perfume Lovers: 8 Korean Fragrance Brands Worth Knowing

 pesade

 Just a stone’s throw away from Borntostandout’s Itaewon store is pesade, where the ambiance is decidedly more relaxed.
-From the sleek interiors to the structural tables that showcase the brand’s timeless scents, everything about pesade feels refined and timeless.
+From the sleek interiors to the structural tables that showcase the brand’s timeless scents, everything about pesade feels refined and classic.

 The brand’s unlikely source of inspiration comes from dressage, a discipline of equestrianism.
 A pesade refers to a dressage move where a horse balances on its hind legs at a 45-degree angle from the ground.
 Per the brand, “This particular movement symbolizes the harmony of power and balance, which is deeply connected to pesade's philosophy.”